NSF REU Site: Michigan Summer Program in Cognition and Early Development

 Applications for our 2021 program have closed.
 Please check back in December 2021 for information on our program for 2022.

 The Michigan Summer Program in Cognition & Early Development (MSPICED) is jointly hosted by four developmental psychology laboratories led by Drs.
 Susan Gelman, Ioulia Kovelman, Felix Warneken, and Henry Wellman.

-We are seeking motivated students to participate first hand in developmental psychological research.
-Our research aims to understand the cognitive and social foundation of young children’s behavior, including how children think about the minds of others, how they cooperate, and how language shapes their thinking.
-We invite both UM and non-UM students to apply!
+We are seeking motivated students to participate firsthand in developmental psychology research.
+Our research investigates the cognitive and social foundations of young children’s behavior.
+In particular, we study how children cooperate with each other, think about the minds of others, and acquire language, as well as how language shapes children’s thinking.
+We invite students from both the University of Michigan and other universities to apply!

 Our 10-week program will run from June 1st to August 6th, 2021.
 The program will be fully remote this year, with opportunities for online testing.
 Interns do not need to be in Ann Arbor to participate in the program.